 It is essential for the wellbeing of your fleet that the diesel fuel meets all relevant product specifications and all diesel fuel suppliers should be well aware that this is the case.

-ExxonMobil recommends combining the right diesel fuel supply with the highest quality service and fuel supplier can have big benefits for fleets in today’s transportation landscape, which include improving a fleet’s overall efficiency, uptime and performance, fleet managers can help realize business benefits in the long term.
+Esso recommends combining the right diesel fuel supply with the highest quality service and fuel supplier.
+This can have big benefits for fleets in today’s transportation landscape, which include improving a fleet’s overall efficiency, uptime and performance, helping fleet managers realize business benefits in the long term.